NIH T32 RESEARCH FELLOWSHIP

-The Department of Anesthesiology is one of only twelve institutions throughout the country to receive NIH support in the form of a NRSA Anesthesiology Postdoctoral Training Grant.
-We are currently in the 21st year of our T-32 which has become the cornerstone of our research training program.
+The Department of Anesthesiology is one of only thirteen institutions throughout the country to receive NIH support in the form of a NRSA Anesthesiology Postdoctoral Training Grant.
+We are currently in the 22nd year of our T-32 which has become the cornerstone of our research training program.
 Many of our research fellows have successfully made the transition to full time faculty within the department.

 Applications are encouraged from individuals from underrepresented racial and ethnic groups as well as candidates who come from disadvantaged economic, social, cultural or educational backgrounds.
 The College of Physicians and Surgeons has an Office of Diversity that assists with the mission of recruiting, counseling, and nurturing minority students.

 Fellowship Application Checklist

 For more information regarding our T-32 training grant program, please contact the director, Dr. Charles Emala, firstname.lastname@example.org.